widged/awesome-julia-datasciences/README.md

 https://airtable.com/invite/l?inviteId=invxOmYmPMGSkckQn&inviteToken=0b986a9651139333f3715b0f4959e15899b10d4fb9dadaa03870dcea4b70784f

-Overview below, but the list will be kept up to date on airtable and converted to an awesome format from time to tim
+Below is a copy and paste of the Julia resources found in other awesome lists.
+My own list includes these and others in an airtable file.
+I will convert them to an awesome format from time to time.

 ## Table of Contents